“You may be right

 Private Internet companies are also fairing well.
 Google is clearly the most watched private company in America.
 Last Sunday, The New York Times reported that Google may do as much as $750 million in revenues this year.
 Based on the revenue multiples at eBay, Yahoo, and Amazon, it would not be surprising to see this company worth $5 to $10 billion should it ever decide to go public.
 While not on the torrid pace of Google, other private consumer Internet companies are also gaining steam.
 Classmates.com and MyFamily are both profitable and aggressively growing subscription revenue businesses.
 BlueNile, an Internet jeweler in Seattle, is reported to have profitably recorded sales of $72 million last year.

 Within our own portfolio at Benchmark Capital, we are seeing the same phenomenon.
-BetFair, the leading online gambling site based in Europe processes more than ₤50 million ($80 million) in bets per week.
+BetFair, one of the best safe betting sites, based in Europe processes more than ₤50 million ($80 million) in bets per week.
 This represents 16,000 bets per minute.
 Epinions and Dealtime, two profitable companies that recently merged, are providing half a million ecommerce leads per day to thousands and thousands of the nation’s top retailers.
 With just 50 employees, eBags, also profitable, turns inventory 29 times per year and has a negative 27 day cash conversion cycle (like Dell’s) while shipping upwards of 50,000 bags per month.

 Keen.com, a platform for enabling commerce- based information exchange, is enabling $1 million per week in commerce, and completed 750,000 paid transactions last quarter.
 Over the last 12 months, WorldWinner, the leader in online skills competition, has acquired 4.2 million new registered users who have played 69 million games resulting in over $47 million in tournament entry fees.
 OpenTable, the premier restaurant reservation network, delivered its one-millionth diner to its restaurant partners last September.
 Number two million will likely come next month, just eight months later.